 Our reliance on third parties for research and development activities will reduce our control over these activities but will not relieve us of our responsibilities.
 For example, we are responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol, legal, regulatory and scientific standards, and our reliance on third parties does not relieve us of our responsibility to comply with any such standards.
-We and these third parties are required to comply with current good clinical practices, or cGCP, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic

-Area and comparable foreign regulatory authorities for all of our products in clinical development.
+We and these third parties are required to comply with current good clinical practices, or cGCP, which are regulations and guidelines enforced by the FDA, the Competent Authorities of the Member States of the European Economic Area and comparable foreign regulatory authorities for all of our products in clinical development.
 Regulatory authorities enforce these cGCPs through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of these third parties fail to comply with applicable cGCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA, the EMA, or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with cGCP regulations.
 In addition, our clinical trials must be conducted with product produced under current good manufacturing practices, or cGMP, regulations.
-Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.
-We also are required to register ongoing clinical trials and post the results of completed clinical trials on a U.S. government-sponsored database, clinicaltrials.gov, within certain timeframes.
+Our failure to comply with these regulations may require us to repeat clinical trials and post the results of completed clinical trials on a U.S. government-sponsored database, clinicaltrials.gov, within certain timeframes.
 Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.